slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "Fear can make a donkey attack a lion."
 -- vox populi*

-Beware of sad people.
-Desperate players will risk everything in a fight.
-This gives them a huge advantage, they have nothing to lose.
+Beware desperate opponents.
+Sad or cornered people risk everything — they have nothing left to lose.
+This gives them a massive edge.

 > *"Don’t fight a starving animal.
 Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
 He therefore re-sorts to all kinds of insolence."
 -- Balthasar Gracian [1601]*